Biological sciences

 You may be able to win funding from one or more charities to help fund your PhD.

-You're eligible for a 10% alumni discount on a self-funded PhD if you're a current student of graduate from the University of Southampton.
+You're eligible for a 10% alumni discount on a self-funded PhD if you're a current student or graduate from the University of Southampton.
+This will not apply for programmes that are externally funded.
+Please check the fees and funding section.

 Our research institutes, centres and groups bring together specialists to share knowledge and solve problems.